NCCAM Clinical Terms of Award for Human Subjects Research

-Exceptions must be granted in writing by the FDA, with copies provided to the NCCAM program officer.
+Exceptions must be granted in writing by the FDA, with copies provided to the NCCAM program director.
 If the proposed human study will be performed under an IND or IDE, the awardee/grantee must provide NCCAM with the name and institution of the IND or IDE sponsor, the date the IND or IDE was filed with the FDA, the FDA IND or IDE number, any written comments from the FDA, and the written responses to those comments.

 The awardee/grantee must wait 30 days from FDA receipt of an initial IND or IDE application before initiating a human study.
-The awardee/grantee must notify the NCCAM program officer within 3 business days if the FDA places the study on clinical hold, and provide NCCAM with any written comments from the FDA, written responses to the comments, and written documentation that the hold has been lifted.
+The awardee/grantee must notify the NCCAM program director within 3 business days if the FDA places the study on clinical hold, and provide NCCAM with any written comments from the FDA, written responses to the comments, and written documentation that the hold has been lifted.
 The awardee/grantee must not use grant, cooperative agreement, or contract funds for any activities restricted by the clinical hold.

 For foreign studies, the awardee/grantee must provide NCCAM with written documentation from the foreign regulatory body that the awardee/grantee is in compliance with local regulatory laws.
-The awardee/grantee must notify the NCCAM program officer within 3 business days if there is any change in status of the study with the foreign regulatory body, and provide NCCAM with any written comments from the foreign regulatory body, as well as written responses to the comments.
+The awardee/grantee must notify the NCCAM program director within 3 business days if there is any change in status of the study with the foreign regulatory body, and provide NCCAM with any written comments from the foreign regulatory body, as well as written responses to the comments.

 Required Time-Sensitive Notification